 Our Ticket Office

-Carolyn joined the Seafari team in 2014, she is more than likely the person who will respond to your emails, answer the telephone and welcome you when you arrive at the ticket office for your trip.
-However, every now and again she can be seen crewing one of our boats so she can enjoy the fresh air !
+Carolyn joined the Seafari team in 2014 and is our Operations Manager, she is more than likely the person who will respond to your emails, answer the telephone and welcome you when you arrive at the ticket office for your trip.
+However, as a member of our pool of skippers, every now and again she can be found driving one of our boats to enjoy showing our customers the beauty of the area.
 Previously Carolyn worked 17 years for the Rank Group as a General Manager before packing a backpack and travelling and volunteering around the world for a year and a half, she then lived in Peru for a year before discovering Easdale and Seafari Adventures.

 Skippers are ultimately responsible for your safety.
 The skipper team, led by Tony has a wealth of experience in RIBs.
 All skippers have worked with Seafari for many seasons.
-Tony gained his first powerboat certificate almost 40 years ago.
+Tony gained his first powerboat certificate over 40 years ago.
 He has extensively toured the Scottish West Coast with groups of schoolchildren.
-Find out more about George, Steve, Simon and John below.
-Iain (Tony and Jess’ son) is the youngest member of the team but spends most of his time with his own business, Specialised Marine Support, where his boats have been engaged in deploying and recovering the World’s Largest Tidal Turbine or supporting inter island cable laying.
+Find out more about our skippers below.
+Iain (Tony and Jess’ son) spends most of his time with his own business, Specialised Marine Support, where his boats have been engaged in deploying and recovering the World’s Largest Tidal Turbine or supporting inter island cable laying.

 Our occasional skippers are :